intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-FastAPI/README.md

 bash run.sh
 ```

+### Command Line Arguments in `run.sh`
 > Note: INT4 optimization is applied to the model by default.
 You could specify other low bit optimizations (such as 'fp8' and 'fp6') through `--low-bit`.
 Besides, you could change `NUM_GPUS` to the number of GPUs you have on your machine.
+Other relative settings are listed below:

+- `--low-bit`: Sets the low bit optimizations (such as 'sym_int4', 'fp16', 'fp8' and 'fp6') for the model.
+- `--max-num-seqs`: Sets the maximum batch size on a single card during pipeline parallel serving.
+- `--max-prefilled-seqs`: Sets the maximum batch size for prefilled sequences.
+Use `0` to disable partial prefetching and process all requests in a single batch.

 ### 3. Sample Input and Output